garovu/scylladb-compose/README.md

     docker-compose up -d
     ```

-    This will start a single-node ScyllaDB cluster in detached mode.
+    This will start a three-nodes ScyllaDB cluster in detached mode.

 4. Verify that the ScyllaDB cluster is running: